 These bad boys are crème de la crème feature of Scss.
 There is a multitude of cool functions built into Scss, let’s look at a simple example, a lighten() function:

 lighten() takes in 2 parameters: color and value.
 What does it do?
 Here’s a shocker: it lightens the color by value.
 Now, instead of declaring a variable for every color, you can manipulate values that are already created.
-A full list of Scss functions can be found here.
+Here you can find a full list of Scss functions.